18 Flowers that Mean New Beginnings

 Botanical name: Nelumbo nucifera

 In Eastern cultures, the lotus flower holds popularity as a symbol of healing and new beginnings.
-It often connects with purity and enlightenment, as it grows in muddy waters yet rises above to blossom into a beautiful flower.
+It often connects with purity and enlightenment as it grows in muddy waters yet rises above to blossom into a beautiful flower.

-Lotus symbolizes rebirth, resurrection, and spiritual transformation.
+The lotus symbolizes rebirth, resurrection, and spiritual transformation.

 3. Sunflowers

-Flowers that Mean New Beginnings 3
+Flowers that Mean New Beginnings indoor

 Botanical name: Helianthus

-Third on the list of Flowers that Mean New Beginnings, sunflowers are widely recognized for their connection to happiness, warmth, and positivity.
+Sunflowers are widely recognized for their connection to happiness, warmth, and positivity.

 They also symbolize healing and new starts.
 Sunflowers represent the cycle of life, with their seeds standing for the start of something new.